If you’re worried about losing your cognition as you age, there’s a sound reason for it.

 It runs rampant…

-While it’s certainly a burden that’s quickly on the rise, the good news is there are ways to protect against cognitive decline.
+While it’s certainly a burden that’s quickly on the rise, the good news is there are ways to prevent cognitive decline.

-It comes with a caveat, though: You need to be proactive and take preventive measures.
+It comes with a caveat, though: You need to be proactive.

 This is hugely important because, sadly, diseases like Alzheimer’s chip away at your brain for 20 years before you even experience any symptoms.

-So, if you’re ready to take preventive measures, follow these five straightforward ways to protect against cognitive decline.
+If you’re willing to take charge of your mental health, follow these five straightforward ways to prevent cognitive decline.
 Your future self will thank you for it.

 #1.
 Commit to an exercise regimen

-The first way to protect your brain from cognitive decline is to commit to a weekly workout regimen — preferably one that includes both aerobic exercise and muscle strengthening.
+The first way to prevent cognitive decline is to commit to a weekly workout regimen — preferably one that includes both aerobic exercise and muscle strengthening.